ringcentral/ringcentral-api-docs/docs/notifications/manual/webhooks.md

-# Subscribing to and Using Webhooks
+# Creating Webhooks

-RingCentral's Connect Platform supports oubound webhooks as a method of receiving push notifications.
+RingCentral supports oubound webhooks as a method of receiving notifications about events of interest to an application.

 ## Create a Webhook URL

-To create a webhook, you'll need webserver that listens on a specific URL for events, known as the webhook URL, that you will configure when creating the subscription.
+To create a webhook, you'll need a webserver that listens on a specific URL for events, known as the "webhook URL."
+You will register this URL with RingCentral when creating the subscription.
 The webhook URL service must meet the following requirements:

 1. is available on the Internet
 2. has a TLS / SSL enabled*